Assessment of a young person's portfolio/arts log involves checking the work against:

-When assessing young people’s work there are two things to compare it against.
-The evidence requirements for each part are found in your toolkit, and underlying the whole award are our assessment criteria.
-You’ll find these in the toolkit at the end of each level, outlining the level of skills and knowledge expected from young people.
+These can be found in the adviser toolkit.
+The evidence requirements can be found in the breakdown for each part of the award and the assessment crtieria can be found at the end of each level, outlining the level of skills and knowledge expected from the young people.
 We also have a useful assessment criteria support resource which provides some examples of how these criteria can be demonstrated across all five levels.

 Before assessing, please ensure that your adviser toolkit is up to date so that you are working with the current criteria and guidance for Arts Award.
-The latest toolkit updates from September 2017 - Bronze/Silver/Gold fifth edition and September 2017 - Discover/Explore fourth edition are available here (Please note you will need to log in with your Arts Award adviser login details to access this page).
+The latest toolkit updates from September 2020 - Discover/Explore (5th Edition), Bronze/Silver (6th Edition) and Gold (6th Edition) are available here (Please note you will need to log in with your Arts Award adviser login details to access this page).

-Assessments will be entered on the relevant assessment report form.
-These take the same format for all five levels of Arts Award.
-Assessment report forms are a single page document where advisers record their assessment of each part and signpost the evidence which justifies this assessment.
-Every logbook or portfolio being entered for Arts Award should have one of these forms attached, as this is how a moderator will check that assessment has been accurate and consistent.
-You can follow our step-by-step guide to the assessment report form, and download completed examples for Discover, Explore or Bronze.
+Assessments must be completed on the relevent assessment report form for that level.
+These forms take the same format for all five levels of Arts Award.
+Assessment report forms are a single page document where advisers record their assessment of each part of the award and signpost the evidence in the young person's portfolio/arts log which justifies this assessment.
+Every portfolio/arts log being entered for Arts Award should have one of these forms attached, as this is how the moderator will check that assessment has been accurate and consistent.
+You can follow our step-by-step guide to the assessment report form and download completed examples from the Adviser hub.